siberianfox/g2wiki/Homing-g2.md

 	Zmax | Z homing switch | at the top of the Z axis travel

 ####Limit Switches
-Having wired the homing inputs, any other inputs may be wired as axis limit switches (kill) or left unused.
-If you wire limits you should connect the switch to its proper axis, and not connect multiple switches to an input.
+Having wired the homing inputs, any other inputs may be wired as axis limit switches (alarm) or left unused.
+Limit switches also share an input, but provide better alarm messages if they are independent.
 Adding limit switches would add these three switches to the example above:

 	Pin  | Function    | Position on machine
 	-----|-------------|-------------------------